 Make sure there are at least six inches of cushion between the object and all sides of the box.
 Also, you need enough packaging in the box to keep the breakable contents from moving even a little bit during shipping.

 Place Identification in the Box

-Place either an invoice with a return address, a business card, or a “return to” note that includes your address within the box prior to sealing it.
-This is helpful just in case the label gets damaged and the shipper inspects the contents to determine where the package originated.
+Place either an invoice with a return address, a business card, or a “return to” note that includes your address within the box before sealing it.
+This is helpful just in case the label gets damaged, and the shipper inspects the contents to determine where the package originated.

 Seal the Box